 The information available is accurate to the date published: 12/04/2017, as such this may no longer be a reflection of fact.
 Please take this into consideration when reading.

-Back again for beauty themed Wednesday, this time I’m talking about when I died by hair purple.
+Back again for beauty themed Wednesday, this time I’m talking about dying my hair.

 I was torn between choosing two colours:

-I did however opt for the Burgundy hair as the Red hair appeared far too bright on the box, although the picture doesn’t show this.
+I did opted for the Burgundy shade as the Red hair appeared a little too bright.

 L’Oréal Colorista comes in 3 types:

 - 1-2 Week Washout ( 13 colours)

 The 1-2 week Washout retails for £6.99 and is a semi-permanent hair dye.
 There are 13 colours available and are divided into pastels and vivids.
 Pastels are for lighter or pre-lightened hair and the vivids are targeted at darker hair but can be worn by those with lighter hair.

 The pastels range should be left on the hair for a max of 20 minutes whilst vivids should be left on for up to 30 minutes.
 There is also a fader shampoo that can be purchased to help the colour fade faster if you need.

 Before discussing application etc, let’s take a look at the product claims: